saveourtool/diktat/info/guide/guide-chapter-3.md

 enum class Suit { CLUBS, HEARTS, SPADES, DIAMONDS }
 ```

-3) Enum classes take preference if possible (???), for example, instead of two Boolean properties, such as shown below:
+3) Enum classes take preference (if it is possible to use it).
+For example, instead of two boolean properties:

 ```kotlin
 val isCelsius = true
 val isFahrenheit = false
 ```

-Using enum class:
+use enum class:

 ```kotlin
 enum class TemperatureScale { CELSIUS, FAHRENHEIT }
 ```